TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-I just realized there's a 117 Byte size limit to the message.
-The Genesis message easily fits in, so I didn't realize!
+I just realized there's a 75 Byte size limit to the message (earlier I got that mixed up).
+The Genesis message works, so I didn't realize!
 In the next update there'll be optional audio, and message text input, but removing the size limitation looks tricky.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.3.0.png)